Soap: Toilet soaps

 Structure of a micelle, a cell-like structure formed by the aggregation of soap subunits (such as sodium stearate): The exterior of the micelle is hydrophilic (attracted to water) and the interior is lipophilic (attracted to oils).

-In a domestic setting, "soap" usually refers to what is technically called a toilet soap, used for household and personal cleaning.
+In a domestic setting, "soap" usually refers to what is technically called a "toilet soap", used for household and personal cleaning.
 Toilet soaps are salts of fatty acids with the general formula (RCO_{2}^{−})M^{+}, where M is Na (sodium) or K (potassium).

-When used for cleaning, soap solubilizes particles and grime, which can then be separated from the article being cleaned.
-The insoluble oil/fat "dirt" become associated inside micelles, tiny spheres formed from soap molecules with polar hydrophilic (water-attracting) groups on the outside and encasing a lipophilic (fat-attracting) pocket, which shields the oil/fat molecules from the water, making them soluble.
+When used for cleaning, soap solubilizes particles and grime, that can then be separated from the article being cleaned.
+The insoluble oil/fat "dirt" becomes associated inside micelles, which are tiny spheres formed from soap molecules with polar hydrophilic (water-attracting) groups on the outside and encasing a lipophilic (fat-attracting) pocket, that shields the oil/fat molecules from the water, making them soluble.
 Anything that is soluble will be washed away with the water.
 In hand washing, as a surfactant, when lathered with a little water, soap kills microorganisms by disorganizing their membrane lipid bilayer and denaturing their proteins.
 It also emulsifies oils, enabling them to be carried away by running water.

-When used in hard water, soap does not lather well but forms soap scum (related to metallic soaps, see below).
+When used in hard water, soap does not lather well, but forms soap scum (related to metallic soaps, see below).